Nico-Curti/graphomics/README.md

 With this package we aim to propose a new reference for Medical Image Analysis given by the Graphomics approach, i.e. the analysis of the topological graph described by any 2D or 3D object.
 By doing so, we hope to increase awareness of graphomics capabilities and expand the community.

-The platform supports both the feature extraction in 2D and 3D and can be used to calculate features according to different label maps and network weighting.
+The platform supports both the feature extraction in 2D and 3D and can be used to calculate features according to different label maps and network weighing.

 **Not intended for clinical use.**